Nil-meer/EVE3D/README.md

 # EVE3D
-Color-coding protein structure in PyMOL according to evolutionary conservation based on the Evolutionary model of Variant Effect (EVE) https://evemodel.org/.
+Color-coding protein structure in PyMOL according to evolutionary conservation based on the Evolutionary model of Variant Effects (EVE) https://evemodel.org/.

 ## Credits
 All credits belong to the **Marks lab** and **OATML group**  for developing the EVE model.
 Please find the original publication FYI and for reference here: https://www.nature.com/articles/s41586-021-04043-8